-When it comes to protecting your home or business, its all about deterrents.
-The last thing you want to do is to make life easy for burglars, intruders or vandals, so you must take all available measures to make them think that your property is not a safe bet.
+When it comes to protecting your home or business, it's all about deterrents.
+The last thing you want to do is make life easy for burglars, intruders or vandals, so you must take all available measures to make them think your property is not a safe bet.
 Many people and businesses use CCTV surveillance systems to deter burglars.
-However, as they tend to cost more than other security devices such as outdoor cameras, alarms or motion-activated lights, you need to be sure that these surveillance cameras really will be an effective deterrent.
-Some may have their doubts, but there is quite a bit of evidence demonstrating that CCTV systems really can make homes and businesses safer.
+However, as they tend to cost more than other security devices such as outdoor cameras, alarms or motion-activated lights, you need to be sure these surveillance cameras will be an effective deterrent.
+Some may have doubts, but there is quite a bit of evidence demonstrating that CCTV systems can make homes and businesses safer.

 An effective deterrent

-The findings of research like this can be considered great news for home and business owners who are investing time and money in security devices like cameras and alarms.
-Not only do these systems provide reassurance and peace of mind just by the simple fact that theyve been installed, but studies such as this demonstrate that CCTV cameras and alarm systems really do work as deterrents.
-Its tremendously reassuring to know that when a burglar is considering breaking into your property, your camera system could be off-putting enough that they think again.
+Research findings like this can be considered great news for home and business owners investing time and money in security devices like cameras and alarms.
+Not only do these systems provide reassurance and peace of mind just by the simple fact that they've been installed, but studies such as this demonstrate that CCTV cameras and alarm systems do work as deterrents.
+Its tremendously reassuring to know that when a burglar considers breaking into your property, your camera system could be off-putting enough that they think again.